Gloss w/UVLS(Product #07730)

 It is preferable to brush or spray apply Golden varnishes.
 Other methods, such as sponging or rolling, are not recommended, as they may result in problems such as: foaming, loss of film clarity, non-uniform coverage, excessive film build, sagging, or deposition of materials from the application tool.

 Use a high quality bristle brush, such as those made by Purdy or Wooster, or for more control and smoother application, a wide thin flat color-wash brush.
 The Da Vinci Cosmotop Spin brushes are an example of this type.
 The size of the piece to be varnished will determine the size of the varnish brush.
 Work from ashallow container to help control brush loading.
 The varnish solution should wet only the lower 25-30% of the length of the bristles.
 It is always best to apply the varnish on a horizontal surface in order to minimize running or sagging.
 If vertical application cannot be avoided, as with a mural, it is extremely important that the varnish be thinly applied.
 In either case, it is better to apply two or three thin coats with sufficient drying time in between, rather than one thick coat of varnish.
 The latter will take longer to cure, staying soft for some time, and could result in drips or a cloudy film.
 Apply the varnish in a manner that allows it to be brushed out to the most uniform, thinnest film possible.
 Mentally divide the work into regions to be covered by each loading of the brush.
 These may be based on a systematic grid-like sequence or may follow natural boundaries of the piece.
 Maintain an even application by working from the center of each region outward.
 Lightly overlap into still wet, adjacent sections.
 When applying a satin or matte varnish, never apply more than two coats.
-If multiple coats are desired, start with the gloss varnish to build up and establish the multiple layers, then finish with one or two coats of the satin or matte finish.
 A thick film of these reduced sheen varnishes will result in film cloudiness, and loss of clarity.

 Currently there are no restrictions for murals completely painted and varnished on an independent support which is then mounted onto an architectural surface.